AndreyRainchik/fitness-app/frontend/README.md

 - ✅ Set up React Router
 - ✅ Create basic layout and navigation
 - ✅ Connect to backend API
-- Build workout logging features
+- ✅ Build workout logging features
-- Implement protected routes
+- Implement exercise search/autocomplete
 - Add analytics visualizations
 - Implement 5/3/1 programming
+- Add workout templates

+## Workout Logging:
+Users can now fully log their workouts:
+- **New Workout**: Create workout with multiple exercises and sets
+- **Track Details**: Record weight, reps, and RPE for each set
+- **Workout History**: View all past workouts with summaries
+- **Detailed View**: See full breakdown with volume calculations
+- **Delete**: Remove unwanted workouts

+See [Workout Logging Guide](./src/pages/WORKOUT-LOGGING.md) for full documentation.

 ## API Integration:
 The frontend is now connected to the backend API: